shajeebHaider/movie-app/README.md

 🤖**Introduction**

-Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS, Moodflix is a website project designed to help beginners get started with learning React.js.
-The platform offers a sleek and modern experience for browsing and discovering movies.
+Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS.

 ⚙️**Features**
 1. Browse All Movies: Explore a wide range of movies available on the platform.